zelief/today/README.md

 `yarn global add dotenv-cli`

-Create two databases, for local & test environment, the DBs name is up to you.
+Create two databases, for the local & test environment, the DBs name is up to you.
 You can use any database you want as long as Prisma supported it.

 Create two `.env` files, `.env.test` & `.env.local` and set the `DATABASE_URL` in each file with the corresponding [connection URLs](https://www.prisma.io/docs/reference/database-reference/connection-urls) like this: